Be a Farley Foster Hero

 Fostering is important work.
 By opening your home to foster an animal in need, you’re not only providing the individual attention they desperately need but also helping to build their confidence to ensure their lifelong success.

 Give the Gift of Life

 Foster care is a lifesaving gift.
 Join us and help save lives by becoming a Farley Foster Hero.
 It’s easy to get started.
-Contact us today.
+To learn more contact us today.

 Why Are We Killing So Many Animals?

 It was reported approximately 18 months ago through several news outlets that Best Friends Animal Society, a 35 year-old non-profit animal rescue organization and the nation’s largest homeless animal sanctuary, completed a state-by-state study of the number of animals killed in public facilities.
 North Carolina ranked third worst in the United States by killing 55,900 animals behind only Texas and California, states with populations three and four times larger.